Zoe0709/SharpManagement/README.md

 2. Android Studio

 ## How to run this project:
-1. git clone the repo at https://github.com/JiwooL0920/DeltaHacks-VI-2020.git
+1. git clone this repo
 2. Import project to Android Studio Run emulator

 ## Conclusion: